SRES-185-119

 Who is hurt

 No group is directly or materially harmed by this resolution.
-There are no mandates, spending changes, or regulatory effects.
+There is no regulatory burden, spending change, or legal obligation created.

 Supporters argue